 Naturally, sorting out this situation without an explicit record of your desires can put a lot of pressure on your family and close friends during an already stressful time.

-“A valid will means your loved ones won’t have to work with the courts to distribute your assets,” says Griffith.
-“A will, ideally prepared with a lawyer, will help [your estate] settle quicker and ensure your assets go where you want them to.”
+“A will, ideally prepared with a lawyer, will help (your estate) settle quicker and ensure your assets go where you want them to,” says Griffith.

 How do you choose an executor for your will?

-Griffith also recommends paying a professional executor if your estate is complicated or particularly large, or if your preferred, personally connected choice is too busy or lives too far away to take on the job.
+Griffith also recommends appointing a professional executor if your estate is complicated or particularly large, or if your preferred, personally connected choice is too busy or lives too far away to take on the job.
+Of course, professional executors come with a fee which you’ll want to take into account.

 What happens if you leave money to charity in your will?

-A particularly effective strategy is to donate investments such as stocks and mutual funds “in kind” – as they are – rather than selling them and donating the proceeds.
+A particularly effective strategy is to donate investments such as stocks and mutual funds “in-kind” rather than selling them and donating the proceeds.

 If you plan to donate an investment that’s lost value, however, Griffith suggests selling and donating the cash.
 That way, your estate can use the loss to offset gains elsewhere.

-Investments in your registered retirement savings plan (RRSP) transfer to your spouse’s RRSP tax-free upon your death.
-But RRSP payouts are considered taxable income for almost anyone else you might leave them to.
+Investments in your registered retirement savings plan (RRSP) automatically transfer to your spouse tax-free upon your death if they contribute it to their own RRSP.
+But RRSP payouts are fully taxable in the deceased’s hands when you leave them to almost anyone else.
 That includes your estate, where the CRA will add your RRSP’s full market value to your income in the year of your death, setting up a potentially daunting tax bill.

-If you have neither a spouse nor children nor someone else you would like to designate as your beneficiary, charitable giving may once again be an attractive option.
+If you don’t have a spouse, child, or someone else to designate as your beneficiary, charitable giving may once again be an attractive option.
 You can designate a charitable organization as either a full or partial RRSP beneficiary.

-“Often your RRSP is the best asset to consider donating to charity, because you can eliminate the taxes on it,” he says.
+“Often your RRSP is the best asset to consider donating to charity, because you can either reduce or completely eliminate the taxes on it,” he says.
 Indeed, your estate can claim a tax deduction for charitable gifts totalling as much as 100% of your net income in the year of your death.
+You can even carry it back into the year prior to your death to reduce taxes, if you can’t use it all in the year of death.

-Tax-free savings accounts (TFSAs) are a bit simpler: You can name your spouse/common-law partner a “successor holder,” which means the account will switch to his or her name without involving the estate and the assets within it will keep growing tax-free.
-Note that you can also make your spouse/common-law partner the successor annuitant or beneficiary of a registered retirement income fund (RRIF).
+Tax-free savings accounts (TFSAs) are a bit simpler: You can name your spouse/common-law partner a “successor holder”, which means the account will switch to their name without going through the estate.
+This way TFSA’s assets will keep growing tax-free.

 No spouse?
-You’ll leave the assets, at the time of your death, tax-free to a designated beneficiary, who may roll them over into his or her own TFSA if there is enough contribution room available.
+You can leave the assets, tax-free to a designated beneficiary, who may contribute the money to their own TFSA if they have enough contribution room still available.

-Do you need insurance if you don’t have dependants?
+Do you need insurance if you don’t have dependents?

-If you don’t have children or other dependants, having insurance coverage besides life insurance – such as disability insurance, critical illness insurance, personal health insurance and long-term care insurance – becomes all the more important.
+If you don’t have children or other dependants, having insurance coverage besides life insurance – such as disability insurance, critical illness insurance, personal health insurance and long-term care insurance – may be more important.

-Whatever your circumstances may be, a solid estate plan is crucial to ensuring you can shape and direct your legacy.
-Contact an advisor near you to get started today.
+Whatever your circumstances may be, a solid estate plan is crucial to ensuring you can shape and direct your legacy the way you wanted.
+Whether you’re exploring estate planning as a single or couple without children, an advisor can help you make informed decisions.